pcraciunoiu/embrangler_pelican/content/posts/2015-10-26-how-this-model-of-intelligence-helped-me-get-over-my-indecision.md

-Title: Do you feel unhappy with your decisions?
-Or have trouble making decisions altogether?
+Title: How this model of intelligence helped me get over my indecision
 Date: 2015-10-26 15:07
 Tags: intelligence, growth
-Summary: Surprising truths about our inner nature.
+Summary: Feeling indecisive?
+Too many decisions to make?
+Read on for surprising truths about our inner nature.

 I recently* [read a book](http://www.amazon.com/Intelligence-Jeff-Hawkins/dp/0805078533/) that claims prediction represents the core of intelligence.
 Think about that.
 We are intelligent, therefore we are able to predict.
 We are by that measure more intelligent than other animals because we are able to predict more complex things.